 According to a study done by the National Sleep Foundation, 45% of Americans say lack of sleep affects their productivity and daily activities.
 In fact, 50 to 70 million Americans suffer from sleep disorders or deprivation.
 When faced with a restless night, many Americans turn to sleeping pills rather than natural remedies to sleep better.

 We have all faced restless nights of tossing and turning.
 Rather than turning to an unnatural sleeping aid, check out these five holistic methods to fighting insomnia.
 By doing so you will have the ability to sleep better too.

 Sleep Better With These 5 Natural Remedies

 Practicing meditation before bed helps relax your mind and body after facing a busy day.
-Getting in the routine of winding down an hour before your bedtime will help prep your body to sleep better.
+Getting in the routine of winding down an hour before your bedtime, especially on an innerspring mattress will help prep your body to sleep better.

 Flexibility stretches, when done correctly, have a calming effect on your body.
 This, again, will help you sleep better.
 Not only does light stretching before bed improve blood flow, release tension and help your muscles relax, the practice of stretching also helps prepare your mind and body for bed.

 The purpose of sleep is to regenerate and restore cells and tissue.
 Light stretching helps prepare your body for the recovery it experiences during sleep.

 Another benefit?
 Stretching at night will help you wake up with fewer aches and pains in the morning.
 Check out these stretches to do before bed.

 Temperature is the number one factor that impacts sleep.
 That’s because, in order to fall asleep, our core body temperature must drop a few degrees.
 This happens naturally each night before going to bed.